Skip to main content

 Samlor Machu Trey (Sour Fish Soup)

-A sour and savory soup made with fish, tamarind, pineapple, tomatoes, and various vegetables including water spinach and bean sprouts.
-It's a common dish enjoyed throughout the day and represents the Khmer love for sour flavors balanced with sweetness.
+A sour, savory soup of fish, tamarind, pineapple, tomatoes, and vegetables like water spinach and bean sprouts.
+People eat it at any time of day, and it sums up the Khmer fondness for sour flavors offset by a little sweetness.

 Lap Khmer (Khmer Lime Beef Salad)